Growing up in a strict pre-Vatican II Catholic household, I knew the meaning of

 went on to The Master's College for a bachelor's degree in Christian Education,

 graduating cum laude in 1985.
 In the last few years, under the auspices of The Master's College, I've done some graduate work in Israel, Turkey, and Greece.
-I have a MA (Summa Cum Laude)and a Ph.D. in Biblical Studies from Trinity Theological Seminary in Indiana.
+I have a MA (Summa Cum Laude)and a Ph.D. in Biblical Studies from Trinity Theological Seminary.

-Along with being an Adjunct Faculty member in the Communications department at The Master's College, I am involved with keynote conference/retreat speaking.
+Along with being an Adjunct Faculty member in the Communications department at The Master's University, I am involved with keynote conference/retreat speaking.

 By Godís grace and empowerment, Iíve been able to write